Governor of the Falkland Islands

-The governor of the Falkland Islands is the representative of the British Crown in the Falkland Islands, acting "in His Majesty's name and on His Majesty's behalf" as the islands' de facto head of state in the absence of the British monarch.
+The governor of the Falkland Islands is the representative of the British Crown in the Falkland Islands, acting "in His Majesty's name and on His Majesty's behalf" as the islands' Viceroy in the absence of the British monarch.
 The role and powers of the governor are set out in Chapter II of the Falkland Islands Constitution.
 The governor in office resides at Government House, which serves as the official residence.